joalon/vimway/README.md

 # Just another wayland compositor

-Small experiment, trying to get a wayland compositor up and running.
+Small experiment, trying to get a wayland compositor up and running with the neovim expression engine.

 Used lots of good tutorials: